protesilaos/my-website/_codelog/2023-04-09-comment-emacs-rubber-duck-show.md

   like becoming a karate master over the weekend.
 Perhaps you have heard about the "golden fleece", Jason and the Argonauts.
-There is a reason the golden fleece is the stuff of myth and why the Argonauts in the original story all meet a tragic end.
+There is a reason the golden fleece is the stuff of myth and why the protagonists among the Argonauts in the original story meet a tragic end.
 The moral of the myth is to not pursue things that seem to solve all your problems, while neglecting what is practical and actualisable.
 The Argonauts set out on this long, open-ended adventure for the "killer app" only to end up worse off.

 * More generally, I think it is a mistake to make decisions solely on the basis of what will work in one's career.
 That is the mindset of